 Under Place, Tyree Lee finished his career with a DII program record 2,114 yards and 24 touchdowns.
 Lee is the only Hawk to produce back-to-back 1,000 yard seasons.
 Lee broke his own school record with a 243 yard rushing performance against Lincoln (Pa.) and rushed for a school record four touchdowns against Virginia Union.
 Lee picked up All-CIAA Second Team honors, as well as, two CIAA Player of the Week honors.

 Assistant Head Coach: Offensive Coordinator/Quarterbacks/Wide Receivers

-Mark Hall will enter his ninth season with the Chowan University football program.
-Hall is one of four coaches that came to Chowan with Tim Place from Urbana University.
-Hall serves as Offensive Coordinator/Quarterbacks/Wide Receivers.
+Mark Hall will enter his 10th season with the Chowan football program.
+Hall followed head coach Tim Place to Chowan from the Urbana University coaching staff.

 Kurt von Bargen

 Assistant Coach: Linebackers/Defensive Coordinator

 Kurt von Bargen enters his third year with the Hawks’ football program.
 He served as the Assistant Coach for Linebackers during the 2015 season and was promoted to Defensive Coordinator in 2016.